PBCore-AV-Metadata/pbcore-av-metadata.github.io/index.md

 ---
 <section id="what-is-pbcore" class="">
   <h2 class="blue title">What is PBCore?</h2>
-  <p>PBCore is a cataloging standard for the description of audiovisual content, a data sharing tool, and so much more.
-Since its development in the 1970s, dozens of organizations have been using PBCore's comprehensive and flexible features for their archiving needs.</p>
+  <p>PBCore is a cataloging standard for the description of audiovisual content, a data sharing tool, and much more.
+Since its development in the early 2000s, dozens of organizations have been using PBCore's comprehensive and flexible features for their archiving needs.</p>

   <div class="row">
     <div class="col-md-1 icon-col">